TorrX

 If you are shopping for an automatic ball pump, do not stop at the word automatic.
 Some pumps are automatic only in the narrow sense that they stop inflating at a preset number.
 Better pumps make the whole routine easier: read current pressure, set a target, add air when the ball is low, release air when it is high, and repeat the same process on the next ball.

 That distinction is why this is not just a list of motors.
 For coaches and equipment managers, the real product is the workflow.
-A pump that cannot make pressure repeatable is only solving half the problem.
+A pump that cannot make pressure repeatable is only dressing up half the problem with a battery and a display.

 What an automatic ball pump should actually do